-- As in metrics: standard deviation (--std), median absolute deviation (--mad), inter-quartile range (--iqr), Tukey's biweight midvariance (--bivar) - confidence interval (--ci), estimated by bootstrap (100 resamples) - prediction interval (--pi), estimated by the range between the 2.5-97.5 percentiles of bin-level log2 ratio values within the segment.
+- Alternative estimators of segment mean, which ignore bin weights: --mean, -median, --mode. - As in metrics: standard deviation (--std), median absolute deviation (--mad), inter-quartile range (--iqr), Tukey's biweight midvariance (--bivar) - Additionally: mean squared error (--mse), standard error of the mean (-sem). - Confidence interval of the segment mean (--ci), estimated by bootstrap (100 resamplings) of the bin-level log2 ratio values within the segment.
+The upper and lower bounds are output as separate columns ci_lo and ci_hi. - Prediction interval (--pi), estimated by the range between the 2.5-97.5 percentiles of the segment's bin-level log2 ratios.
+The upper and lower bounds are output as columns pi_lo and pi_hi.